-- Critically evaluate and apply the knowledge and skills in Islamic finance, banking and insurance. - Demonstrate subject-specific 'thinking' skills that are readily transferable to problem solving and decision making in a wider context. - Enhance lifelong learning and employing the practical and professional skills acquired into their career life. - Find, evaluate, synthesizes and apply the information and skills learned from the course. - Articulate an awareness of the social and community contexts with in their disciplinary field.
+Code Programme Outcome (PO) PO1 Critically evaluate and apply the knowledge and skills in Islamic finance, banking and insurance.
+PO2 Demonstrate subject-specific 'thinking' skills that are readily transferable to problem solving and decision making in a wider context.
+PO3 Enhance lifelong learning and employing the practical and professional skills acquired into the career.
+PO4 Find, evaluate, synthesizes and apply the information and skills for the financial management.
+PO5 Articulate an awareness of the social and community contexts with in Islamic Finance sector.
+PO6 Develop analytical skills and offer a solid grounding and competence in all aspects of accounting and marketing PO7 Seek variety of career options in accounting, marketing, management and business-related fields PO8 Develops communication skills and build confidence to face the challenges of the corporate world.
+PO9 Enhances the capability of decision making at personal and professional levels.
+PO10 Integrate knowledge, skill and attitude that will sustain an environment of learning and creativity.